 BS, Biology with African American Studies and Chemistry minors, Millersville University, Millersville, PA

 My research and teaching interests include issues pertinent to historically marginalized students’ access and academic success.
 This focus is comprised of four interrelated aspects: 1) cultural identity development; 2) college-going cultures; 3) social justice; and 4) campus and community partnerships.

 Wright Fields, C. & Kelly, M. (2021).
-Redefining our spaces: Challenging niceness as womanhood in teacher education.
+Challenging niceness as womanhood in teacher education.
 In T.A.
-Fowler & W.S.A., Duoethnographic encounters: Opening spaces for difficult dialogues in times of uncertainty.
-New York, NY: DIO Press, Inc.
+Fowler & W.S.A., Duoethnographic encounters: Opening spaces for difficult dialogues in times of uncertainty (pp. 133-144).
+DIO Press, Inc.

 Hogan, Lynn, Carlson, C. Parnther, C. & Wright Fields, C. (2021, March).
 Cultivating Academic Affairs Professionals.
 Roundtable at ACPA-College Student Educators International Convention, Online.